In Depth: Sinuses

 - Ethmoid sinuses: The ethmoid sinuses are not single sacs.
 They are a collection of six to 12 small air cells that open independently into the nasal cavity.
 They are divided into front, middle, and rear groups.

-When they aren’t moistening the air we breathe through our noses, the hollow sinuses act to lighten the bones of the skull.
-Sinuses also serve as resonating chambers for speech.
+The hollow sinuses also act to lighten the bones of the skull and serve as resonating chambers for speech.

 Sinuses are susceptible to infection.
 Sinusitis is inflammation of a sinus caused by a bacterial infection that can follow a viral infection.
 This causes pus and mucus to accumulate in the sinus.
 Symptoms can include fever, headache, stuffy nose, and impaired sense of smell.